Spread the love

 Here are Four Key Takeaways You Need to Know:

-• The purpose of life is a life of purpose.
+1. The purpose of life is to live with purpose.

-• Ralph Waldo Emerson put it perfectly when he said, ‘What lies behind us, and what lies before we are, but tiny matters compared to what lies within us.”
+As Ralph Waldo Emerson said, “What lies behind us, and what lies before us are tiny matters compared to what lies within us.”
+Your inner strength and potential are more important than anything in the past or future.

 The Third Principle is SELF-LEADERSHIP: PRACTICING KAIZEN